pi-lar/neuropil/doc/source/ngizerodiscovery.rst

 used to identify a set of entities within a universe.
 The set of entities (the ones we would like to detect) is usually known beforehand.
 Bloom filter belong to a class of probability algorithms, because the answer given is not "true" or "false", but rather "maybe" and "false".
-A Bloom filter always introduces a uncertaintity for results, or in other words: a false positive rate.
+A Bloom filter always introduces a uncertainty for results, or in other words: a false positive rate.
 There are a couple of alternative Bloom filter designs that enable you to handle different scenarios, ranging from data duplicate detection to black- or whitelisting.